abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     shareable tables and visuals.

-    c. **Real-Time Dashboard:** Used to visualize real-time dashboards within seconds from data ingestion.
+    c. **Real-Time Dashboard:** Used to visualize real-time dashboards within seconds of data ingestion.

     d. **Eventstream:** Used to capture, transform, and route real-time event stream.